CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-The `GradingJobConfig` here contains the same shape described above, specifically post-JSON-decoding and represented using Ruby hashes, arrays, and primitives.
+The `GradingJob` here contains the same shape described above, specifically post-JSON-decoding and represented using Ruby hashes, arrays, and primitives.

 Notice we've pulled out values specified in the job configuration (i.e., `priority`, `submission_id`, etc.) This is because we want to be able to query jobs in the PostgreSQL database by their information.